TheLeprechaun25/NCOLib/README.md

 ## Roadmap

+### Done:
+- Add data augmentation (POMO).
+- Add graph-context via auxiliary or virtual node.
+- Add a decoder that uses attention to the graph-context.

+### To do:
 - Add other GNN architectures: GIS, GAT, etc.
 - Actor critic and PPO training.
 - Include datasets to be used as an alternative to random generators.
 - Add tests
-- Add more problems to tour: scheduling, assignment, etc.
+- Add more problems to examples: scheduling, assignment, etc.
-- Add graph-context as the used in POMO decoder.
-- Add data augmentation (POMO).
 - Add more evaluation metrics beside obj. value: convergence time and stability across different runs
-- Add memory-mechanism to env and model.
+- Add memory-mechanism to env and model (MARCO).
 - Add Non-Auto-regressive (heatmap) + search (subclass of Problem).